 Below are some of the variations that we noticed during this research study:

-- Evaluations reported measures of precision (i.e., standard deviation, standard error, confidence intervals) inconsistently.
-Some only provided this for the total savings, some only for per household savings, and others only for percent savings.
-This meant that we were not only limited by what type of savings value an evaluation reported, but also by which savings value an evaluation chose to provide a precision statistic.
+- Evaluations reported measures of precision (e.g., standard deviation, standard error, and confidence intervals) inconsistently.
+Some only provided this for total savings, some only for per household savings, and others only for percent savings.
+This meant that we were not only limited by what type of savings value an evaluation reported but also by which savings value an evaluation chose to provide a precision statistic.
 A cohort is a group of customers who receive home energy reports starting at the same time.

 - Some evaluations provide savings values for each treatment group cohort every year while a few evaluations provided this information every quarter or every month.